-As described above under "General Development of the Business", the Company is a natural resource exploration, development, and operating company engaged in the business of acquisition, development, and exploitation of mineral properties whose current efforts are focused on its Camino Rojo Project and Cerro Quema Project.
-See "Mineral Projects - Camino Rojo Project" and "Mineral Projects - Cerro Quema Project".
+As described above under "General Development of the Business", the Company is a natural resource exploration, development, and operating company whose current efforts are focused on its Camino Rojo Project, South Railroad Project, and Cerro Quema Project.
+See "Mineral Projects".